wurstscript/wurstscript.github.io/_doc/tutorials/saveload/highlevel.md

 To save data for a specific player, simplye invoke `saveData` with the data you want to save.
 Existing file contents will be overriden.
-Since saving does not require syning, it is the simpler operation.
+Since saving does not require synchronizing, it is a simple, blocking operation.

 ```wurst
 init